Volume 001 · MMXXV

 By Brenden Reis

-The Rules is a working code for engineering a deliberate self.
-It is the first volume of the REIS identity system — not a memoir, not a manifesto, but a written set of rules, rituals, and refusals a reader can adopt the day they finish reading.
+A working code for engineering a deliberate self.
+The first volume of the REIS identity system — not memoir, not manifesto, but a written set of rules, rituals, and refusals a reader can adopt the day they finish it.

-Built for founders, operators, and anyone rebuilding posture after a transition.
-Short, declarative, re-readable.
-The kind of book that earns a place on a desk, not a shelf.
+For founders, operators, and anyone rebuilding posture after a transition.
+Short, declarative, re-readable — a book that earns a place on a desk, not a shelf.

 Frequently asked